jimnist/spreef/README.md

 $ bundle update
 $ rails g spree:install --migrate=false --sample=false --seed=false
 $ rails g spree_i18n:install
+   Would you like to run the migrations now?
+[Y/n] n
 ```

 change spree to use the devise user by setting __Spree.user_class__ in __config/initializers/spree.rb__